Varunmargam/My_Blogs/clkmn1fbq001909jucu9m7dou.md

 Users/Owner - u, Groups - g, Other users - o.

-* u+: To give permissions to the user it can be r, w, x, or rx any of the combinations you want to give.
+* `u+`: To give permissions to the user it can be r, w, x, or rx any of the combinations you want to give.

-* u-: To remove permissions from the user.
+* `u-`: To remove permissions from the user.

 * Similar for the Group (g) and other users(o).